endevver/mt-plugin-ajax-ratings-pro/README.md

 As you'll notice, the loop meta variables are also supported, including `__first__`, `__last__`, `__odd__`, `__even__`, and `__counter__`.

+## AjaxRatingTotalVotesInBlog

+The tag `AjaxRatingTotalVotesInBlog` is a function tag that will return the total number of ratings on Entries in the current blog.

 # (Optional)  JSON Output For Voting Script

 (Advanced Feature) Staring in version 1.4.1, the voting script (`mt-vote.cgi`)